 - Submit the appropriate application fee, as indicated by the application site processing your application.
 (UTMB Internal Application, SOPHAS, AMCAS, BioMedCAS, etc.)

 - You must submit official transcripts processing of your application data.
 (International applicants - please see #6 below for correct procedure.)
 If applying through SOPHAS, BioMedCAS, AMCAS, etc., follow the instructions provided at those sites for

-Request that an official copy of scores earned on the GRE and, if applicable, the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) be submitted to Enrollment Services.
-Any scores that arrives from any source other than directly from ETS to Enrollment Services are UNOFFICIAL, with no exceptions.
+- If applicable, request that an official copy of scores earned on the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) be through SOPHAS, BioMedCAS, AMCAS, etc., following the instructions provided at those sites.

-- a minimum score on the TOEFL of 550 (paper), 213 (computer-based), or 80 (internet-based) or a minimum score of 6.5 on the IELTS for applicants whose native language is not English;
+- a minimum score on the TOEFL of 550 (paper), 213 (computer-based), or 80 (internet-based) for applicants whose native language is not English;

 - research or other relevant experience;